 “Water!”
 I said.
 “They will know where there is water!”

-We had been without water all day, coming across a cow trough only once, filled with green slimy, nasty bovine water.
-THEY SAID Mr. K and Robbie had filled their water bottles with the stuff “for emergencies,” but I had refused to let the stuff even touch my water bottle.
+We had been without water all day, coming across a cow trough only once, filled with green, slimy, nasty bovine water.
+Mr. K and Robbie had filled their water bottles with the stuff “for emergencies,” but I had refused to let the stuff even touch my water bottle.
 The changes would probably come on slowly, similar to after you get bit by a zombie – ghostly pale, sweaty skin, with bloodshot eyes and low, miserable moans.
 Zombie transformation was probably very similar to lousy water sickness.

 I shoved everything I had into my pack, threw the open pack over my shoulder, and started scrambling up the side of the small ravine.
-Staggering over the lip of the ditch, I then started shambling, at a slow trot, towards the distant dust cloud.
+Staggering over the lip of the ditch, I started shuffling, at a slow trot, towards the distant dust cloud.
 I could hear the others moving behind me as they shouted for me to hurry.

 I waved my arms, sure they had not seen me, and watched as the rider at the back of the small herd slowed and turned toward me.
 The horse paused and then headed towards me at a fast canter.
 As the horse drew closer, the haze around the rider’s head solidified into wildly blowing hair.
 My eyes widened, and I came to an abrupt halt as I realized the black stick pointing my way was a rifle.
 Hopefully, all that bouncing up and down did not jostle her trigger finger.

 “Whoa,” I said, taking a step back.
 “We just want water.”
 I doubt the scary desert witch heard me.

 The horse slid to a stop and turned slightly, gun lowered to the saddle’s cantle but pointed in my direction.
 The woman on the horse appeared to be in her mid-80s but was probably closer to her late 50s or 60s.
 Desert life was hard on the body.